mblackgeo/flask-cognito-lib/docs/index.md

     # A simple route that will redirect to the Cognito Hosted UI.
     # No logic is required as the decorator handles the redirect to the Cognito
     # hosted UI for the user to sign in.
+    # An optional "state" value can be set in the current session which will
+    # be passed and then used in the postlogin route (after the user has logged
+    # into the Cognito hosted UI); this could be used for dynamic redirects,
+    # for example, set `session['state'] = "some_custom_value"` before passing
+    # the user to this route
     pass